-- There is no way to know for sure whether your application will be approved.
-Permission to reapply for admission is always discretionary and there are many factors that will be taken into consideration, including but not limited to:
+There is no way to know for sure whether your application will be approved.
+Permission to reapply for admission is always discretionary and many factors will be taken into consideration, including but not limited to:

 - Whether or not you have close family ties in the U.S.